EducloudHQ/rest_with_cdk_typescript/content/delete/conclusion.md

 ## Conclusion
-In this guide, we walked through the process of creating an API to `delete` weather item fron `DynamoDB` using the `AWS Cloud Development Kit` with `Python`.
+In this guide, we walked through the process of creating an API to `delete` weather item fron `DynamoDB` using the `AWS Cloud Development Kit` with `typescript`.

 We created a `DynamoDB table`, a `Lambda function`, and an `API Gateway REST API`, and `tested` the API using `Postman`.